samuellab/celegans-sensory-code/README.md

 From Lin et al., 2022: "Functional imaging and quantification of multi-neuronal olfactory responses in C. elegans"

-Code for annotating, tracking, and extracting calcium activity from C. elegans chemosensory neurons.
+Code for annotating, tracking, and extracting calcium activity from C. elegans chemosensory neurons, built on software developed for Venkatchalam et al., 2016.
 Refer to the "Readme.docx" file for further details.